MlingConf: A Comprehensive Study of Multilingual Confidence Estimation on Large Language Models: Related Works

 \paragraph{Multlingual LLMs}

-Most recent LLMs primarily pre-trained on English corpora have showcased remarkable capabilities \cite{pires-etal-2019-multilingual,shi2023language,openai2023gpt4,workshop2023bloom,chowdhery2022palm,zhang2022opt,brown2020language}.
-However, their efficacy in other languages remains limited, hindering the global proliferation of LLM deployment and provoking a surge in research interest.
-Cross-lingual learning paradigms can enhance monolingual performance on LLMs \cite{huang2023languages,ijcai2023p698,qin-etal-2023-cross}.
-Prior studies have also underscored the advantages of leveraging pre-trained multilingual models in diverse cross-lingual applications \cite{wang2023zeroshot,wang-etal-2023-towards-unifying,bhattacharjee-etal-2023-crosssum,qin-etal-2022-gl}.
-Inspired by them, our research delves into an underexplored domain of confidence estimation across different languages, alongside the development of cross-lingual confidence estimation methodologies on multilingual LLMs.
+Most recent LLMs primarily pre-trained on English corpora have showcased remarkable capabilities \cite{pires-etal-2019-multilingual,shi2023language,openai2023gpt4}.
+However, their efficacy in other low-resource languages remains limited.
+Many research works have extended various tasks in multilingual domains such as claim fact-checking \citep{pikuliak-etal-2023-multilingual} and jailbreak problem \citep{deng2024multilingual}.
+Prior studies have also explored diverse cross-lingual applications \cite{wang2023zeroshot,wang-etal-2023-towards-unifying,qin-etal-2022-gl}.